Euro zone yields edge up amid mixed signals about monetary policy

 STICKY INFLATION

-That is one of the reasons why some expect long-dated rates to have little to fall in this cycle, as more dovish action from central banks would result in a more significant inflation premium.
+That is one of the reasons why some expect long-dated rates to have little to fall in this cycle, as central banks' more dovish action would result in a higher inflation premium.

 Market expectations about the ECB terminal rate stood at around 3.5%, with the September 2023 ECB euro short-term rate (ESTR) forward EUESTECBF=ICAP at 3.45%, implying an ECB deposit facility rate at 3.55% by summer.